-• Flu activity is unusually low at this time but may increase in the coming months.
+• Flu activity is unusually low at this time.

 • An annual flu vaccine is the best way to protect against flu and its potentially serious complications.